pytorch/serve/examples/usecases/llm_diffusion_serving_app/Readme.md

-# Multi-Image Generation App
+# Multi-Image Generation App with Streamlit, Llama, Stable Diffusion, OpenVINO, TorchServe

 This Streamlit app is designed to generate multiple images based on a provided text prompt.
-It leverages **TorchServe** for efficient model serving and management, and utilizes **LLaMA3** for prompt generation, and **Stable Diffusion** with **latent-consistency/lcm-sdxl** and **Torch.compile** using **OpenVINO backend** for image generation.
+It leverages [TorchServe](https://pytorch.org/serve/) for efficient model serving and management, and utilizes [Meta-LLaMA-3.2](https://huggingface.co/meta-llama) for prompt generation, and **Stable Diffusion** with [latent-consistency/lcm-sdxl](https://huggingface.co/latent-consistency/lcm-sdxl) and [Torch.compile using OpenVINO backend](https://docs.openvino.ai/2024/openvino-workflow/torch-compile.html) for image generation.

 ![Multi-Image Generation App Workflow](./docker/workflow-1.png)

 ## Quick Start Guide

+**Prerequisites**:
+- Docker installed on your system
+- Hugging Face Token: Create a Hugging Face account and obtain a token with access to the [meta-llama/Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model.

-To launch the app, you need to run the following
+To launch the app, you need to run the following:
 ```bash
 # 1: Set HF Token as Env variable
 export HUGGINGFACE_TOKEN=<HUGGINGFACE_TOKEN>